mdlincoln/mdlincoln.github.io/_posts/2016-07-13-dh2016-measuring-genre-diversity-in-seventeenth-century-dutch-painting-and-printmaking.md

 But the story with printmakers is somewhat more unclear.
 You will find conflicting narratives in the current print scholarship on whether it was advantageous for printmakers to specialize or, on the other hand, to diversify.
 A printmaker like Nicolaes de Bruyn was able to spend a very long and successful career turning out one type of large-scale narrative landscape print.
 On the other hand, we can also point to printmakers like Hendrick Hondius who covered an enormous range of portraits, maps, religious images, and mythologies.
 But what was the balance between these two approaches to printmaking?
-And did that balance shift significantly over time, as It appears to have done with painters?
+And did that balance shift significantly over time, as it appears to have done with painters?

 <script async class="speakerdeck-embed" data-slide="5" data-id="362cd4ad6f23413e8aed242e8ae3b131" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>